IIBA Event: Effective Visual Presentation Skills! By Tom Otstot

 Registration Information is sent to your PMI.org profile email address unless you modify the email address during registration.
 Update your PMI profile here. to ensure it is sent to the correct email address.

 Conference Bridge Information:

-PMI Phoenix Chapter events use a WebEx Conference bridge that requires that you register with WebEx.
-There is a registration link in the event confirmation that you can click on and put your information and WebEx will send you a meeting invite with the bridge information.
+PMI Phoenix Chapter events use a conference bridge that requires that you register prior to the event.
+There is a registration link in the confirmation email.
+Once you register the conference bridge will send you a meeting invite with the bridge information.

 Please send all questions for the event via email.

 PMI Phoenix Chapter Members will have their PDU's reported automatically for PMI Phoenix Chapter hosted events with the exception of breakfast meetings, partner events or noted otherwise.
 All others will need to self-report.